Welcome to the Computer Networks group!

 The Computer Networks group conducts research and teaching activities focusing on networked systems of all kinds, ranging from large-scale cloud data centers to tiny low-power IoT devices.
 The group is headed by Prof. Lin Wang

-We are looking for multiple postdocs, PhDs, and SHKs to join our group.
-Please check the vacancies here.
+We are looking for multiple students assistants to join our group.
+Please get in contact if you are curious about our research.

 News